Ben-R0/Windows-Console-3D-Renderer/README.md

 ## 3D Windows Console Renderer

-A 3D renderer using Windows handles to draw character on the console screen and visualize objects.
+A 3D renderer using Windows handles to draw a wide character on the console screen and visualize objects.

 ___________________________________________________________________________________________________